lsund/notes/README.md

   mouse-action.
 This can be difficult if you are working on a laptop and don't have access to a mouse.

 2. The UI that comes out of the box is not that good.
-There doesn't seem to be a way to sort notes that you have open except for closing them and reopening them in a different order.
-There are animations, but they are slow and only make things difficult.
+There is no way to sort open nodes  except for closing them and reopening them in a different order.
+   There are animations that make the interaction slower.
 The look and feel isn't that great, and bloated with a lot of options that isn't directly helpful to the essential process of taking and linking notes.

-3. It has the feel of a SPA and it stores its state in the DOM.
-To use tiddlywiki, you have to figure out a way to eventually persisting these changes.
-I tried a simple WebDAV implementation for this.
-If I accidentally refresh the page, or if the web-server goes down while tiddlywiki is in a non-saved state, I lose my changes.
-Furthermore, I could not figure out a way to automatically update links in other tiddlers, if I change the name of a tiddler, meaning that if I update the name of a tiddler, I potentially break multiple links in other tiddlers and have to verify this manually every time.
+3. It has the feel of a SPA, but it has no dedicated backend.
+Instead, it stores its state in the DOM and it is up to you to figure out how to persist the changes to disk.
+You can use a Node implementation that TW provides, or any WebDAV.
+With my WebDAV implementation, I could not figure out a way to automatically update links when their corresponding tiddler names changed.
+   As a result, anytime I update the name of a tiddler, I potentially break multiple links in other tiddlers and have to verify this manually every time.

 ## What it is